Content Marketer’s Guide to Conversion Rate Optimization

 Another particularly effective type of advertising is remarketing.
 Remarketing ads are displayed to individuals who have already visited your site.

 - Existing customers

 Remember, optimizing your conversion strategy should be an ongoing experiment.
 These tips can guide you in the right direction, but the effort should be that of constantly evolving and improving.
-Start with SMART goals, test your strategy, analyze results, and make improvements and adjustments accordingly.
+Start with goals, test your strategy, analyze results, and make improvements and adjustments accordingly.